 To move away from ‘firefighting’ and towards proactive optimization, your monitoring tool must allow you to predict the future value of a metric, based on the trend.
 If you are, for example, measuring changes on disk space usage over the entire estate, this will allow you to predict how much space you are likely to need in the months ahead.

-The graph shows the current total disk capacity, current total disk usage, and then shows the growth projection of the estate, over the coming year, and the table below lists data for individual disks, starting with the one predicated to fill quickest.
+The graph shows the current total disk capacity, current total disk usage, and then shows the growth projection of the estate, over the coming year.
+The table below it lists data for individual disk volumes, starting with the one predicated to fill quickest.
 The warning triangle indicate volumes that will exceed their current capacity within the current projection.

 Any DBA needs to apply all necessary OS and SQL Server patches to ensure that their servers, and the data they store, are continuously protected.
-The Versions estate wide view (/Estate/versions) summarizes the versions and editions of SQL Server and Windows that are deployed on each of your instances, along with service pack information.
+The Installed Versions estate wide view summarizes the versions and editions of SQL Server and Windows that are deployed on each of your instances, along with cumulative update and service pack information.
 When you’re monitoring a sizable number of servers, this will help you identify quickly any machines that aren’t up-to-date.

 Diagnostic data in digestible form

 DBAs love deep levels of detail, and with SQL Monitor you can drill into the detail as far as you want, right down, for example, to the execution plans, and any associated wait events, for individual queries.
 However, this must never be at the cost keeping a weather-eye on the whole system.
 Whatever the level of detail, SQL Monitor continues to collect and present the diagnostic data, so the overall monitoring strategy scales, without overwhelming the team with detail, or noise.